dengfeng520/RPLayoutAnchor/README.md

 <h2>Requirements</h2>

-**RPAnchor is a chained programming library that encapsulates the system's NSLayoutAnchor.
-Used RPAnchor you can write more concise code.RPAnchor works on iOS 9+ and requires to build.**
+**RPAnchor is a chained programming library that encapsulates the system's 'NSLayoutAnchor'.
+Used RPAnchor you can write clean Code.RPAnchor works on iOS 9+ requires to build.**

 <h2>Adding RPAnchor to your project</h2>